 The Town has not formally reviewed rates in approximately five (5) years and recognizes that the cost of doing business has continued to increase due to inflation and increased regulations on the cost of service, coupled with the primary need to have a sufficient capital program to replace aging infrastructure on an ongoing basis.
 Additionally, the cost of purchased wastewater from the City of Delray Beach also continues to increase for these factors as well associated with the processing and disposal of wastewater.
 As a result of these pressures and the need to continue to fund the identified capital needs of the, Raftelis was retained to prepare a six- (6) year financial forecast of the System operations.
-The six- (6) fiscal-year forecast period reflected in this study included the Fiscal Year 2020 (the current budget year and referred to as the "Test Year") and the projected Fiscal Years 2021 through 2029 (the "Projection Period" and including the Test Year, the "Forecast Period").
-Specifically, Raftelis was tasked with analyzing the revenue requirements (expenditure needs) of the respective systems, update the capital expenditure financing analysis to reflect the funding requirements associated with the capital plan, evaluate the ability of the revenues to meet the financial requirements of the respective Systems, and determine the potential need for rate adjustments during the Projection Period in order to maintain a strong and sustainable financial position.
+The six- (6) fiscal-year forecast period reflected in this study included the Fiscal Year 2020 (the current budget year when the study was started and the projected Fiscal Years 2021 (the "Test Year") through 2025 (the "Forecast Period").
+Specifically, Raftelis was tasked with analyzing the revenue requirements (expenditure needs) of the respective systems, update the capital expenditure financing analysis to reflect the funding requirements associated with the capital plan, evaluate the ability of the revenues to meet the financial requirements of the respective Systems, and determine the potential need for rate adjustments during the Forecast Period in order to maintain a strong and sustainable financial position.